IN CONVERSATION WITH: INTERIOR DESIGNER,

 What does your design process typically look like from first brief to final install, and where do you find the most creative momentum?

-Following the brief I like to have a morning of fabrics and favourite artwork saves.
-This starts with pulling together samples from my hidden draw and also going out to showrooms to find some new bits to fill the gaps and add with artwork colours.
+Following the brief, I like to start with a morning focused on fabrics and my saved favourite artworks.
+I pull together samples from my hidden drawer and then visit showrooms to find new pieces that fill the gaps and complement the artwork colours.

 What role does collaboration play at A.LONDON when you're leading a project?

 I use collaboration as a voice of reason.
-I like to get the bones of a design started and then love to review and develop the design with the team.
-It’s great when people push you in your thinking and come up with new ways of doing things or a great supplier that they have recently worked it.
+I like to establish the foundations of a design and then develop it further with the team.
+It’s great when people challenge your thinking and introduce new approaches or recommend a supplier they’ve recently worked with.

 learn more about our interior services